icey-zhang/SuperYOLO/README.md

-# SuperYOLO
+# SuperYOLO: Super Resolution Assisted Object Detection in Multimodal Remote Sensing Imagery
-# This code will be completely released after our [article](https://arxiv.org/abs/2209.13351) is received！！！！
-⭐ Please wait patiently！！！Thank you！！！⭐
+⭐ This code will be completely released after our [article](https://arxiv.org/abs/2209.13351) is received！！！！⭐ ⭐ Please wait patiently！！！Thank you！！！⭐

 If our code is helpful to you, please cite: